 These are the opinions of writers and not the opinions of 407apartments.com or any of our advertising partners.

 Full Sail students are a busy crowd.
 Many have already been living in what college students call the "real world".
 This means that the typical Full Sail student doesn't need to be bothered with UCF apartments.
 This also means that they are looking for a place that allows them to get to work just as conveniently as class.
 For many Full Sail students that place of work is near the theme parks where production jobs are plentiful.
-This is where picking a good halfway point for school AND work is important in the best Full Sail apartments.
+This is where picking a good halfway point between school AND work is important in the best Full Sail apartments.